 Setting The Stage For Further Research

-As research and scientific query is constantly broadening the scope of our knowledge on substance abuse, it is important to note that this does not express that these psychiatric conditions cannot be caused or exacerbated by drug abuse; simply that a person with them may be more apt to use a drug in the first place to temper the effects of these conditions.
+As research and scientific query is constantly broadening the scope of our knowledge on substance use, it is important to note that this does not express that these psychiatric conditions cannot be caused or exacerbated by drug use; simply that a person with them may be more apt to use a drug in the first place to temper the effects of these conditions.

 Treatment For CAD